aarontrowbridge/aarontrowbridge.github.io/_posts/2021-06-09-the-freeman-algorithm.md

 ---
 layout: post
-title:  The Freeman Algorithm
+title:  the Freeman algorithm
 date:   2021-06-09
 description: an accelerated approach to the Metropolis algorithm for lattice quantum gravity
 ---

 ### Intro

-Just about a year ago today, my research advisor asked me to help develop and implement an algorithm he had come up with to speed up the Metropolis algorithm, in the regime where the acceptance probability is very low, which is the case in lattice simulations of quantum gravity.
+Just about a year ago today, I began working on implementing an algorithm my undergrad research advisor had devised to speed up [the Metropolis algorithm](https://en.wikipedia.org/wiki/Metropolis-Hastings_algorithm), in the regime where the acceptance probability is very low, which is the case in lattice simulations of quantum gravity.

 ### Quantum Gravity